W. J. Mouat Secondary School

+Introduction

 W.J.
 Mouat Secondary is a public secondary school located in Abbotsford, British Columbia, Canada.
 The school was recognized in the August 23, 2004 edition of MacLean's magazine as one of the "Ten Most Innovative Schools in Canada."

 W. J. Mouat has around 1,500 students between grades 9 and 12 and is the largest school in Abbotsford.

+Since its opening in 1973, the school has expanded to a faculty of over 80 teaching staff.

+History

+Origin of name

+The school was originally intended to be named North Clearbrook Secondary.
+However, the school board decided to name it after William John "Bill" Mouat, who served as the District Superintendent of Schools in Abbotsford from 1960 until his retirement in 1974.
+According to school records, the naming was kept a secret from Mouat while he was on vacation during the school's construction, ensuring the honour was a surprise upon his return.